Mordical62645/Metacrafters-NFT-Collection/README.md

-Metacrafters NFT Collection
+# Metacrafters NFT Collection
 a mint NFT collection simulation implemented using JavaScript

+## Description
 This project allows users to mint or generate card NFTs.
+This project serves as the first project assesment for Metacrafter's JavaScript Course covered by the National Teachers College.

+## Getting Started
+### Installing
+Run the code through Gitpod or any IDE available that can run JavaScript code.

+### Executing Program
 Follow the positional arguments:
 - Name
 - Rank
 - Rarity
 - Crypto

+## Help
+There are no known issues so far.
+If you ever find one, email me: p.tecson.rizal@gmail.com

+## Authors
+Marco Tecson @Mordical62645

+## License
-This project serves as the first project assesment for Metacrafter's JavaScript Course covered by the National Teachers College.
+This project is not licensed but is under the name of Metacrafters and The National Teachers College.

-All thanks to:
-- Metacrafters
-- The National Teachers College

-Date modified/created: April 16, 2024